josegcpa/auto-metrics/README.md

 ## Usage

 We use [`uv`](https://docs.astral.sh/uv/) to manage the dependencies and run everything, so running this software should be fairly straightforward.

+### Use with Gemini (default)

-To rate a given manuscript all you have to do is run:
+To rate a given manuscript with Gemini all you have to do is run:

 ```bash
 uv run python src/rate.py --input_path <path_to_manuscript_in_txt> --output_path <path_to_output_json> --config_path <path_to_config_yaml>